Pivot Points

 “Competitive” is a fact-of-the-matter of my personality.
 It’s a thing that exists, outside of judgement.
 I call this non-judgmental fact a Pivot Point because of how you can use them to win at life and business.
 The rest of this article explains how to do that.

-Pivot Points are strengths in some situations, hinderances in others, and irrelevant in still others.
+Pivot Points are strengths in some situations, hindrances in others, and irrelevant in still others.
 This is why I don’t like the ideas of “strengths” and “weaknesses” generally—whether in personality tests or SWOTs or other tools of strategy and planning.
 Those frameworks imply that we already know the context for evaluation, but often we don’t.
 Pivot Points are neither intrinsically good nor bad, they just are.

 But why the word “Pivot”?